BUCANL/Batch-Context/README.md

 # Batch Context

-The batch_context extension for EEGLAB provides and interface for generating data processing pipelines and executing them on multiple data files either locally or on remote compute clusters.
+The Batch Context extension for EEGLAB provides and interface for generating data processing pipelines and executing them on multiple data files either locally or on remote compute clusters.
 This extension also provides the tools needed to manages remote server addresses and facilitates working with a remote environments.